kenembanisi/SocNavAssist/README.md

 python pygame_viz.py --data <filename>
 ```

-2. To plot the velocities from a recorded data, run the following
+2. To plot the trajectory and velocities from a recorded data, run the following
 ```
 cd ~/catkin_ws/src/<navigate to package>/rvo_ros/scripts
-python velocity_plotter.py --data <filename>
+python plotter.py --data <filename>
 ```